lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Door in Blackbridge Grotto seems to want a microchip, but the microchip that begins there can also be moved?
 - the Precipice has an uninteractable, closed door
 - In Basement (hallway 9 on map) red door with electronic box attached
-- In Basement (hallway 9, at lever to Room 46) there are eight doors which are currently non-interactable
 - In Reservoir, there are steps leading down on the basement side into the water (appears likely that it requires the Reservoir to be fully drained)
 - The Chess Puzzle
-- Room 46: the second time?

 ### Utility Closet